Occam’s Razor: The Atomic Mental Model

 What is Occam’s Razor?

-At its core, Occam’s Razor is a principle that suggests that when faced with competing explanations for an event or occurrence, you should select the explanation that makes the fewest number of assumptions.
-This principle is often summarised as
+What that means is when faced with competing explanations for an event or occurrence, you should select the explanation that makes the fewest number of assumptions.

 “The simplest explanation is usually the correct one.”